-- 1. Go to www.castlebranch.com. - Click the Place Order box on the top right side of the website, enter the package code YA91ice and click Submit.
-This is an all-inclusive package that includes everything you need to pay for with CastleBranch.com for your entire program. - 3.
+- 1. Go to www.castlebranch.com. - Click the Place Order box on the top right side of the website, enter the package code YA91ct or YA91mr which ever program applying for, and click Submit.
+This is an allinclusive package that includes everything you need to pay for with CastleBranch.com for your entire program. - 3.
 Enter the required information and finish by selecting a method of payment.
 There are multiple options: MasterCard, Visa, Discover, or debit card.
 You may choose to pay for your order in monthly installments; the monthly installment amount depends upon the amount of the order and includes a \$2.99 per installment payment fee.
 You can also pay by electronic check or money order for an additional \$10.00; payment by electronic check or money order processing by 7-10 days until the payment is received.